lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 block diagram below provides a detailed view of the internal architecture of the System on Chip.
 It highlights the various functional blocks such as the CPU cores, memory controllers, peripheral interfaces, and other integrated components.
-This diagram is essential for understanding how the SoC manages data flow and interacts with other hardware components on the PocketBeagle2 board.
+This diagram is essential for understanding how the SoC manages data flow and interacts with other hardware components on PocketBeagle 2 board.

 .. figure:: images/hardware-design/soc-functional-block-diagram.png
    :align: center